YimingXiao98/FacadeTrack/README.md

 ﻿# FacadeTrack — Street‑Level Occupancy Inference Toolkit

-FacadeTrack is a lightweight, modular toolkit that implements the end‑to‑end street‑level pipeline described in the manuscript “Automated Post‑disaster Recovery Monitoring from Street View Imagery via Vision‑Language Reasoning.”
+FacadeTrack is a lightweight, modular toolkit that implements the end‑to‑end street‑level pipeline described in the paper *FacadeTrack: Linking Street View Imagery and Language Models for Post-Disaster Recovery*.
 It converts panoramic drive‑through video + GPS into rectified facade views and uses a vision‑language pipeline to infer parcel‑level occupancy with interpretable attributes and change analysis.

 ## What This Toolkit Provides